Are you passionate about an issue somewhere in the world where you want to make a difference, but you don't have the money to make it happen?

 Who are GoMakeADifference?

-GoMakeADifference was created by Colin Habgood and his wife Jill Longson (AC81) in 2001, to provide grants to UWC Atlantic College students.
-The concept allowed UWC Atlantic College students an opportunity to make a difference and put into practice the ideals of UWC.
 In 2016, the award was rolled out to all UWC Schools and Colleges, with 20 grants of £1000 each being made available to help students make a difference.

 About Colin and Jill

 Originally from Jersey in the Channel Islands, Jill's life was transformed after attending UWC Atlantic College in Wales, as a student in 1979-81.
-Always staying in touch and wanting to contribute to UWC, Jill was actively involved with AC as a Board Member for 10 years and is currently Vice Chair of UWC International.
+Always staying in touch and wanting to contribute to UWC, Jill was actively involved with AC as a Board Member for 10 years and is currently Chair of UWC Atlantic.

 Based in southern Spain, they enjoy living and supporting the UWC mission.
 With two dogs, Colin is an active sailor, Jill regularly plays tennis and participates in open water swimming, whilst Colin can often be found with friends on the golf course.